lvgl/lvgl/docs/details/base-widget/coord.rst

 - width/height means the full size, the "content area" is smaller with padding and border width
 - a subset of flexbox and grid layouts are supported

 .. _coord_units:

-Units
+Length Units
-*****
+************

-When passing "distance units" as arguments to functions that modify position, size, etc., in many cases, to make layout of your UI maximally convenient, you have a choice of several different types of units you can use.
+When passing "length units" (a.k.a. "distance units") as arguments to functions that modify position, size, etc., in many cases, to make layout of your UI maximally convenient, you have a choice of several different types of units you can use.

 :pixels:             Specify size as pixels:  an integer value always means pixels.
                      E.g. :cpp:expr:`lv_obj_set_x(btn, 10)`.